 The effect the bubbles make on the paper is amazing and the experience was lots and lots of fun!

 This is STEM, art and literacy like you’ve never seen it before – dressed up in all the colours of the rainbow!
-Kaleidoscope: Hands-On Explorations in Colour (and Color!) includes 25 awe-inspiring projects that integrate learning across a range of subject areas, including the STEM topics of science, technology, engineering and mathematics, as well as art, literacy and cooking.
+Kaleidoscope: Hands-On Explorations in Colour (and Color!) includes 25 awe-inspiring color activities that integrate learning across a range of subject areas, including the STEM topics of science, technology, engineering and mathematics, as well as art, literacy and cooking.
 This is a great resource for teachers, parents, camp organisers, youth and community group leaders, homeschoolers, out of school care educators and more.
-Pop over to find out more.
+Click here to find out more.

 Do you have a favourite bubbly activity that your children love?